kahi-framework/kahi-ui.nbn.dev/content/docs/globals/html5.md

 [[properties."*"]]
 name="name"
-description="Sets an identifier that will be used in form submissions or targettable by specific Components like <code>Anchor</code>." types=["string"]
+description="Sets an identifier that will be used in form submissions or targettable by specific Components like `Anchor`." types=["string"]

 [[properties."*"]]